Donaghmede: History and naming

-Donaghmede was formed by Dublin City Council, which owned most of the lands, from around 1970, built-up from housing developments it had commenced on the inland areas of Baldoyle; the earlier history is that of the parent district.
+Donaghmede was formed by Dublin Corporation, which owned most of the lands, from around 1970, built-up from housing developments it had commenced on the inland areas of Baldoyle.
 Some lands of Coolock and some addressed as Raheny were also involved.
+The first housing estates were built by the Gallagher Group for Dublin Corporation.
 Further estates were added over the following decades.

 The name of the newly-designated area was taken from the "big house" located in its assigned centre, Donaghmede House.